 My intent in this paper is not to provide a clear and extensive set of answers to questions regarding work and parenting in our society.
 Rather, my goal is to stimulate a discussion that acknowledges pregnancy and parenting as important to the economic arena and therefore as integral part of our economic future.
 Broken down to its simplest terms, production and reproduction are the two essential tasks of civilization.
 To maximize the success of any society, the interaction of these spheres must enhance one another.
 Reproduction continues the species and parenting provides the basis to educate future workers.
 I hope that by acknowledging that working and parenting need not be in conflict, and indeed may complement one another, we will reduce the stress placed on primary parents who are usually women.
-I also hope that we can enable these adults to use their creativity and energy so that both families and the work place will benefit from the full range of their skills8.
+I also hope that work place will benefit from the full range of their skills.

-1 For a discussion on fear of success, see Matina Homer's (1972) article "Toward an Understanding of Achievement-Related Conflicts in Women".
+For a discussion on fear of success, see Matina Homer's (1972) article "Toward an Understanding of Achievement-Related Conflicts in Women".